Annual Technology Baseline and Standard Scenarios

 NREL annually documents a realistic and timely set of input assumptions (e.g., technology cost, fuel costs), and a diverse set of potential futures (Standard Scenarios) to support and inform electric sector analysis in the United States.
 The products of this work, including assessments of current and projected technology cost and performance for both renewable and conventional electricity generation technologies, as well as market projections of more than a dozen scenarios produced with NREL's Regional Energy Deployment Systems (ReEDS) model, are applied consistently in NREL's analyses throughout the following year.
 This annual process is supported by the Office of Strategic Programs of the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE).
 The products described below leverage and synthesize the results of significant background work on individual technologies/market segments funded by specific EERE technology offices.

 Annual Technology Baseline (ATB) Spreadsheet – 2016 Final

 This product includes detailed cost and performance data (both current and projected) for renewable and conventional technologies and is presented in MS Excel.

 ATB Summary Presentation – 2016 Final

 This tandem PowerPoint summary augments the data in the ATB spreadsheet with a description and discussion of each of the technologies.
 The objective of this presentation is to describe and provide context for the information contained in the spreadsheet.

-2016 Standard Scenarios Annual Report: U.S. Electric Sector Scenario Exploration – Forthcoming
+2016 Standard Scenarios Annual Report: A U.S. Electric Sector Outlook

-This report discusses an outlook of the U.S. electricity sector based on a suite of standard scenarios with their associated assumptions, including technology cost and performance assumptions from the ATB, and resulting ReEDS outputs for each scenario.
+This report discusses an outlook of the U.S. electricity sector based on a suite of standard scenarios with their associated assumptions, including technology cost and performance assumptions from the ATB, and the resulting model outputs for each scenario.
 Scenario results from the Standard Scenarios are accessible via the Standard Scenarios Results Viewer.